sagemath/trac_to_gh/Issue 3251.md

 # Issue 3251: plot level is really weird -- points, etc., are difficult to control whether they are above or below other plot elements

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3251

 Original creator: was